 Background: Illegal conversion of enclosures below elevated buildings for uses other than those explicitly allowed can be problematic, and enforcement is challenging.
-Some communities avoid this problem by not allowing enclosures.
+Some communities avoid this problem by not allowing any enclosures below buildings in SFHAs, or not allowing enclosures in Zone V and Coastal A Zones.
 This also reduces the amount of floodborne debris, especially from breakaway walls.
 Possible CRS credits.